srinivas90596/srinivas90596/README.md

 - 👀 I’m interested in web development,automation and cloud computing projects.
 - 🌱 I’m currently learning data science.
 - 💞️ I’m looking to collaborate on challenging projects
-- 📫 you can reach me via linkedin @srinivas reddy,intsa:srinivas_k_reddy
+- 📫 you can reach me via linkedin @srinivas reddy
 - This repository contains all my mini project files

 <!---